Blackspan/Blackspan/src/Webapp/BlackspanBundle/Resources/doc/index.md

 Configure ssh

 This step is very simple.
-Because the objective is to configure the automatical connection in the remote server  than the web app must manages the authorization with the htaccess files.
-    For established the connection, you must send the id_rsa.pub in the remote server to authorize the connection
+Because the objective is to configure the automatical connection in the remote server  than the web app must manages the authorization with the htaccess files For established the connection, you must send the id_rsa.pub in the remote server to authorize the connection

 Send the id_rsa.pub

-    scp id_rsa.pub user@remote_server:/user/.ssh        -------> Send the id_rsa.pub on folder /user/.ssh/ to remote server
+    scp id_rsa.pub user@remote_server:/user/.ssh   --> Send the id_rsa.pub on folder /user/.ssh/ to remote server

-    cat id_rsa.pub >> authorized_keys                   -------> Add to authorize the automatical connection.
+    cat id_rsa.pub >> authorized_keys              --> Add to authorize the automatical connection.

 Test the connection

 You can test the connection to remote server

+    ssh user@remote_server

-    ssh user@remote_server                              --------> The connection must be established without ask the password
+The connection must be established without ask the password.

-    If you don't configure the ssh, you are the link for help
+If you don't configure the ssh, you are the link for help --> This is a movie tutorial explain ssh http://www.tutoriels-video.fr/connexion-ssh-sans-mot-passe-keygen/

-http://www.tutoriels-video.fr/connexion-ssh-sans-mot-passe-keygen/
-    --> This is a movie tutorial explain ssh

  **Warning:**
  You must configure the remote server in /Blackspan/src/Webapp/BlackspanBundle/Script/Create_ssh.php and Delete_ssh.php Please also configure the database on the same file

-####### Step 6 :  Configure the crontab for launch the script
+### Step 6 :  Configure the crontab for launch the script

 **Note:**
-You must personalize the scripts in the web application

-Sample: Config my script Create_ssh.php
+You must personalize the scripts in the web application Config my script Create_ssh.php

 ``` php
 <?php